binnes/Node-RED-container-prod/Packaging-Node-RED-apps-in-containers/README.md

     `docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t YOUR-DOCKER-USERNAME/node-red-docker-sample --push .`

     replace **YOUR-DOCKER-USERNAME** with your docker username.
 Here you see we are asking to build an image for 3 different architectures.
 AMD/Intel 64 bit, ARM 64bit and ARM 32bit v7 (Raspberry Pi 3/4).
-You can also add additional architectures, such as **linux/s390x** to add support for IBM Z systems or **linux/ppc64le** for IBM POWER systems.
+You can change to list of architectures to build as needed, e.g. adding additional architectures, such as **linux/s390x** to add support for IBM Z systems or **linux/ppc64le** for IBM POWER systems.
 Note the more architectures you select to build, the longer the build takes.
+The list of architectures your build environment supports is provided in the output to the ```docker buildx ls`` command.

+    * the **-t** option is short for **--tag** which applies a tag to the container image in the registry
+    * to see all the options available when building an image use command ```docker buildx build --help```

 8. Inspect the image using command (replace **YOUR-DOCKER-USERNAME** with your docker username):

     `docker buildx imagetools inspect docker.io/YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`